vasyas/push-rpc/README.md

 - OCPP-J clients and servers
 - IoT devices connecting to servers
 - General client/server apps using WebSockets for communications

+Not a good place for Push-RPC:
+- Communications between microservices.
+MSs usually require a lot more things besides transport, including discovery, HA and so on.
+And it would be better to use some Service Mesh framework like Istio or NATS+TypedSubjects.

 # Getting Started